-- Limited availability of desirable housing stock; - Limited availability of housing that is affordable to residents of the community; - Concerns related to housing adequacy, suitability and accessibility; - Limited supply of low-income housing in the community; and, - Limited housing diversity and affordability across the housing continuum.
+- Limited availability of housing that is affordable to residents of the community; - Concerns related to housing adequacy, suitability and accessibility; - Limited supply of low-income housing in the community; and, - Limited housing diversity across the housing continuum.

 This study is a comprehensive review of such concerns and identifies appropriate strategies for addressing them.